Merch7x/devops-cheta-sheet-repo/Kubernetes/General/general-commands.md

 `kubectl auth can-i`

 # Enable automatic sidecar injection of istio proxy in a particular namespace
+`kubectl namespace default istio-injection=enable`
-`istio-injection=enable` #configures webhooks to chamge any deployments in the namespace to include istio sidecars
+#configures webhooks to change any deployments in the namespace to include istio sidecars